-Pod is a single container which can be launched in a cluster in the same manner you would launch a container via docker run.
-Then you describe a yaml-file, execute its creation in a cluster, and there you go, a pod has been launched.
+Pod is a single container that can be launched in a cluster in the same manner as you would launch a container via Docker run.
+Then, you describe a yaml-file, execute its creation in a cluster, and there you go, a pod has been launched.
 You can have a look at its logs by logging in with the help of kubectl exec.
 However, if the pod fails or is deleted by someone else, your service won't launch by itself.

-It's difficult for me to name a realistic independent Pod’s application in production.
-Usually I consider it to be a constituent of other entities.
+It's difficult for me to name a realistic independent Pod application in production.
+Usually, I consider it to be a constituent of other entities.

-Job – is a rarely used tool, nevertheless used.
-It is similar to Pod in the sense that in can be launched once and it will stop after the process stops.
+Job is a rarely used tool, nevertheless used.
+It is similar to Pod in the sense that it can be launched once, and it will stop after the process stops.
 The difference is that after Job stops, the logs and the execution status will remain recorded.
 It's convenient when you need to manually perform a command within a cluster and save the details of its execution in the history.

-The rest entity types fall under Kubernetes Controllers group.
+The rest of the entity types fall under the Kubernetes Controllers group.

-Deployment – suits most applications.
-It dramatically differs from Pods and Jobs when the pods that are a part of Deployment and are located on a lower level stop/fail/are deleted, these pods will restart immediately.
-It's convenient to roll out Deployment fast, do the scaling and even customize autoscaling.
+Deployment suits most applications.
+It dramatically differs from Pods and Jobs in that when the pods that are a part of Deployment and are located on a lower level stop/fail are deleted, these pods will restart immediately.
+It's convenient to roll out Deployment fast, do the scaling, and even customize autoscaling.
 The only drawback might be connection breakups during the rollout.

-Replication Controller – an excellent choice for HTTP services and other applications, which have critical downtime during the rollout.
-RC can execute a gradual smooth rollout with the help of Rolling update operation.
+Replication Controller is an excellent choice for HTTP services and other applications that have critical downtime during the rollout.
+RC can execute a gradual smooth rollout with the help of the Rolling update operation.
 It gives an opportunity to roll out the code without breaking up client connections.
 I believe that is its main difference from Deployment.

-StatefulSet – an evenslyer entity that enables assigning unique predictable hostnames, having more stable Persistent Storages and executing soft deployment, scaling and removal.
+StatefulSet – an even layer of pods that enables assigning unique, predictable hostnames, having more stable Persistent Storage and executing soft deployment, scaling, and removal.
 You can't do without StatefulSet in a High Availability RabbitMQ cluster.
 Other than that, we rarely use StatefulSet.

 Cron Job – the name speaks for itself.
-When you need periodic command launches within a cluster, you can use Cron Job.
-When there isn't a separate entity in Kubernetes, we use a separately launched container with a regular cron.
+When you need a periodic command to launch within a cluster, you can use Cron Job.
+When there isn't a separate entity in Kubernetes, we use a separately-launched container with a regular cron.

-I hope I helped you choose a cluster entity type and avoid falling into traps which we fell into while discovering the Kubernetes world.
+I hope I helped you choose a cluster entity type and avoid falling into the traps we fell into while discovering the Kubernetes world.